Asymptotic behavior of Carleman weight functions and application to controllability: Asymptotic behavior of Carleman weight functions

-Moreover, in \cite[Theorem 5]{LMPZ-2023} this limitation is overcome with respect to the order of the spatial operator, although still in the 1-D case.
+Thus, we will focus on the Carleman weight function of the form $r(x,t):=e^{s(t)\varphi(x)}$ with $\theta$ defined in \eqref{theta-delta}, $\rho=:r^{-1}$ and $s(t)=\tau\theta(t)$.
+In \cite{GC-HS-2021} an asymptotic behavior of the Carleman weight function used for the heat equation is established in the one-dimensional setting with limited order in the space-discrete operators.
+Moreover, in \cite[Theorem 5]{LMPZ:2023} this limitation is overcome with respect to the order of the spatial operator, although still in the 1-D case.
 Thus, our task now is to generalize the aforementioned results to arbitrary dimensions.
 We emphasize that the methodology of the next result adapts the proof of \cite[Lemma A.16]{GC-HS-2021} and \cite[Theorem 5]{LOP-2020}. \begin{theorem} Let $\alpha$ and $m,n$ be multi-index and two-dimensional multi-indices in the space variable, respectively.
 Provided $\tau h(\delta T^{2})^{-1}\leq 1$, $\Delta t \tau(T^{3}\delta^{2})^{-1}\leq 1/2$ and $\sigma$ bounded, we have

 \end{theorem} \begin{proof} To prove \eqref{eq:prop:time:estimate} we follow a similar strategy developed in the proof of Theorem \ref{theo:weight:estimates}.
 Thanks to Corollary \ref{cor:difference:average} we write